 Bristol White Sox

-The Bristol White Sox of Bristol, Virginia, played 19 seasons in the Appalachian League, serving as the Advanced Rookie level affiliate of the Chicago White Sox.
+The Bristol White Sox of Bristol, Virginia, played nineteen seasons in the Appalachian League.
+For that entire time period, they served as the Advanced Rookie level affiliate of the Chicago White Sox.

 The White Sox identity became defunct after the 2013 season, when affiliation was broken with Chicago.
 Pittsburgh called dibs, and the Bristol White Sox became the Bristol Pirates.
-Such is life in the good old Appalachian League.
+Such was life in the good old Appalachian League.